Contact for Available Tours:

 Objects, stories, and role-play bring the details of the Lewis and Clark Expedition to life.

-People of all ages are welcome to investigate Nebraska's past in the Investigation Station - a fun, hands-on learning environment.
+People of all ages are welcome to investigate Nebraska's past in the History Learning Center - a fun, hands-on learning environment.
 This active learning center connects children and adults to evidence they can use to make their own discoveries: historic documents, photographs, artifacts, places, and the wisdom of elders.
 In this room generations can interact directly without the distraction of electronic media.